allegro/allegro.tech/_posts/2017-06-13-presto-small-step-for-devops-engineer-big-step-for-big-data-analyst.md

 process showed too many objects responsible for communication with secured HDFS.
 The leak had been diagnosed and fixed in a new version, so our part involved adjusting the patch.

 In April, Teradata released new Presto 167T.
-Teradata’s release cycle is different from the old one, with new versions released less frequently, usually once a quarter.
+Teradata’s release cycle is different from the baseline, with new versions released less frequently, usually once a quarter.
 A single branch release includes several versions.
 Nevertheless, such frequency suits us just fine, and we can always try to deploy changes earlier, if necessary.